Chasm Network

 2. Cost Monitoring: If using cloud-based solutions such as Openrouter or Groq, regularly monitor your usage and associated costs to avoid unexpected expenses.

-A simple guide is provided on how to run Ollama locally.
+A is provided on how to run Ollama locally.

 Obtaining your WEBHOOK_API_KEY